rotundasoftware/cartero/README.md

 	<img src="http://www.rotundasoftware.com/images/cartero/combo-directory-structure.png" />
 </p>

+* Group your assets into "bundles" of related JavaScript files, stylesheets, templates, and even images.
+Then just specify the bundles that each page requires.
 * Keep assets for a particular page with that page's template to automatically serve them with the page.
-* Store your common or third party assets in "bundles" of related JavaScript files, stylesheets, templates, and even images.
-Then just specify the bundles that each page requires.
 * All necessary `<script>` and `<link>` tags are generated for you.
 	* Bundle dependencies (and inter-bundle dependencies) are resolved.
 	* In development mode, served assets are preprocessed, but not minified or concatenated.